A variety of skills are needed for every job, there’s no doubt about that.

-So, technology shapes our world and you can’t avoid it.
+So, technology shapes our world, and you can’t avoid it.
 Sorry, not sorry.

 But you also can’t deny the importance of interpersonal skills, emotional intelligence, and other soft skills.
-And there’s a huge difference between technical skills and soft skills.
+And there’s a vast difference between technical skills and soft skills.
 That also means there’s a huge difference between training for the two.

 That means it’s essential to understand the unique qualities of each one and how training for them works differently.
 It’s also helpful to know how they work together to create an optimal work experience.